alicezwatson/personal-data-pollution/README.md

 By doing so, you can make it harder for adversaries to gather accurate information about you.

-## Section 1: Old and Alternatives Accounts
+## 1: Old and Alternatives Accounts

 One strategy is to create alternative accounts for various online platforms.
 This can help you segregate aspects of your life and provide an additional layer of privacy.